 2. Explore the La Jolla Underwater Park by Kayak, Snorkeling, or SUP

-La Jolla Shores Beach is also an entry point to the San Diego-La Jolla Underwater Park, a protected ocean area full of marine life, including magnificent kelp, orange garibaldi (California’s state fish), leopard sharks, rays, and more.
+La Jolla Shores Beach is also an entry point to the San Diego-La Jolla Underwater Park, a protected ocean area.
+It’s full of marine life, including magnificent kelp, orange garibaldi (California’s state fish), leopard sharks, rays, and more.

-You can fish in some areas, but you’ll need a fishing license.
+You can fish in some areas but need a fishing license.
 Bring your underwater camera for some fantastic adventure photos.
-Kayak tours and snorkeling tours are popular outdoor activities in La Jolla and depart from La Jolla Shores.

 3. Visit La Jolla Cove Beach and Sea Lions

-However, you don’t have to be on the beach to appreciate La Jolla Cove.
-I often just walk on the coastal sidewalk that wraps around La Jolla Cove and goes all the way south to the Children’s Pool.
-You’ll see plenty of ocean and some wildlife as you stroll the area.
+- You don’t have to walk on the sand to appreciate its natural beauty.
+I often walk on the coastal sidewalk that wraps around La Jolla Cove and goes south to the Children’s Pool.
+As you stroll the area, you’ll see plenty of ocean and some wildlife without getting your feet sandy.

-4. See the Famous La Jola Seals at the Children’s Pool
+4. See the Famous La Jolla Seals at the Children’s Pool

 The famous La Jolla seals live at the Children’s Pool.
-The sea wall was built in the 1930s by philanthropist Ellen Browning Scripps (you will see her name several times in this article) to create a safe place for children to swim.
-Over time, the area filled with sand, and the harbor seals moved in.
+Originally, the sea wall here was built in the 1930s by philanthropist Ellen Browning Scripps to create a safe place for children to swim.
+Over time, the area filled with sand, and harbor seals moved in.

-A rope barrier on the beach protects the seals from humans from December to May while their babies are born.
-Pupping season is one of my favorite times to visit, and it’s easy to take fantastic photos here from a respectful distance.
+December 15 through May 15 is pupping season.
+A rope barrier on the sand protects the seals and their babies from humans during this timeframe.
+This is my favorite time of year to visit.
+It’s easy to take fantastic photos of the seals from a respectful distance.

 People love watching the seals sleep, chat, and hobble around on the sand.
-The scene is mesmerizing, and those seeking relaxation often sit here for hours.
 If the waves are calm, you can walk onto the sea wall (but it can be slippery, so I don’t recommend this for young children).
-Visiting Children’s Pool Beach is, by far, one of the most popular things to do in La Jolla and a personal favorite pastime of mine.
+Visiting Children’s Pool Beach is, by far, one of the most popular things to do in La Jolla.
+I go here as much as I can.

 5. Hike Torrey Pines State Natural Reserve